 • Pure white or off-white for maximum brightness

-• Soft gray with warm or cool undertones depending on your lighting
+• Soft gray with warm or cool undertones, depending on your lighting

 • Pale sage or mint for subtle color without heaviness